Postpartum and Breastfeeding

 The most common hormones that are affected during postpartum are sex hormones, like estrogen and progesterone, but other hormones can also get out of balance.
 Other hormones can include thyroid and stress hormones, among others.

-Hormones are messengers in the body, So when hormones are out of whack, they can disrupt messages that help regulate and control several different systems in the body.
+Hormones are messengers in the body, so when hormones are out of whack, they can disrupt messages that help regulate and control several different systems in the body.
 Imbalanced hormones can affect everything from metabolism and mood to sleep and sex drive.

 Signs of Hormonal Imbalance After Pregnancy